Terms and conditions

 2. is only valid for a period of 30 days from its date of issue; and

 3. is subject to amendment or revision by the Supplier.

 3. DATA SERVICES

-1. The Client acknowledges and accepts that the Data supplied by the Supplier is guaranteed to accuracy levels of 99% in relation to postal details, 97% in relation to electronic details (including email addresses) and 90% in relation to Named Contacts on the date that the Data is sent by the Supplier to the Client (“Data Delivery Date“).
+1. The Client acknowledges and accepts that the Data supplied by the Supplier is guaranteed to accuracy levels of 99% in relation to postal details, 97% in relation to electronic details (including email addresses) and 90% in relation to Named Contacts on the date that the Data is downloaded by the Client (“Data Download Date“).

 3. If any of the Data is inaccurate on the Data Delivery Date, the Supplier shall refund to the Client 99% of the Charges for the Data Services less an amount representing the accuracy level.
 By way of an example only, if the Data is 90% accurate, the Supplier shall refund 9% of the Charges for the Data Services.

 4. Data is supplied to the Client (unless otherwise stated in writing) under licence for a 12 month period from data of purchase.
 The expiry date will be outlined in the Order Confirmation given to the Client.
 Data cannot be used beyond this 12 month period, or the Client will be deemed to have breached the licence conditions.
 Direct Education Ltd will endeavour, but cannot promise, to contact the Client 30 days prior to the end of their licence period.

 5. The Client shall: